Essential vitamin K. Vitamin K For strong bones

 • extremely heavy menstruation, which often requires medication to stop bleeding.

-Correction of vitamin K levels: diet and medication
+Correction of vitamin K levels: diet and medication methods

-What is Vitamin K Deficiency
+What is Vitamin K deficiency?

 Daily requirement for vitamin K- 0.2-0.4 mg.

-What Causes Vitamin K Deficiency
+What Causes Vitamin K Deficiency?

-Causes of vitamin K deficiency
+Causes of Vitamin K Deficiency

-• Liver dysfunction (eg, with hepatitis, cirrhosis).
+• Impaired liver function (for example, with hepatitis, cirrhosis).

 • Treatment with indirect anticoagulants.